CESNET/eInfra-docs/docs.it4i/karolina/network.md

 # Network

-All of the compute and login nodes of Karolina are interconnected through a [Mellanox][c] [InfiniBand][a] HDR 200 Gbps network and a Gigabit Ethernet network.
+All of the compute and login nodes of Karolina are interconnected through an [InfiniBand][a] HDR 200 Gbps network and a Gigabit Ethernet network.

 The Compute network is configured as a non-blocking Fat Tree which consists of 60 x 40-ports Mellanox Quantum™ HDR switches (40 Leaf HDR switches and 20 Spine HDR switches).